ywamsendai/ywamsendai-wiki/docs/finances.md

 **Couple** | ¥250,000
 **Family** | ¥350,000

-## Team Member Fee
+## Team Member Contribution

-As each team member is financially supported in order to live in Japan, most team members' needs are met.
-Though this is the case, YWAM Sendai has expenses as a community that are not met as YWAM Sendai does not have regular set income.
-In order to meet these needs, we ask that each team member pay a monthly Team Member Fee.
+As each team member is financially supported in order to live in Japan, team members' needs are met.
+Though this is the case, YWAM Sendai has expenses as a community that are not met because YWAM Sendai does not have its own regular income.
+In order to meet these needs, we ask that each team member donate a monthly Team Member Contribution.
+As a guideline, we suggest that this be around **5 to 7% of their monthly income**.

-Currently, this is set to around **7% of a team member's income**.
-So the actual amount will fluctuate month-to-month depending on one's financial support.
+We understand the actual amount will fluctuate month-to-month depending on one's financial support: some months will be higher or lower than others.
+We ask that this will be done prayerfully with a heart of thanks for what God has provided for us as individuals.
+And we encourage generosity!
+We do not see this as an "administration fee" or "staff fee" like a mission organisation would have (remember: we are a movement), but as a way we can together give to further God's kingdom in Sendai through our own community.

 The following are ways in which this money is used: